stvlange/stvlange.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-#### Work:
+### work
 Security professional with extensive architecture, engineering, administration and management experience.
 A leader at designing and delivering targeted IT solutions capable of meeting business needs while staying within budgetary & time constraints.
 A skilled problem solver and decision maker, team player and self-starter with a passion for technology.

-#### Current Focus:
+### current focus
-Security Architecture, Privacy/Security Compliance, Risk Analysis, Disaster Recovery/Business Impact Analysis, Cloud Security (AWS/GCP).
+Security Architecture, Privacy/Security Compliance, Risk Analysis, Disaster Recovery/Business Impact Analysis, Cloud Security (GCP)

-#### Life:
+### life
-Married to a living saint who puts up with my crazy ideas and hobbies.
+Happily married to a saint of a wife who puts up with my crazy ideas and hobbies.
 A proud and dedicated Father of two.
 An avid reader and outdoor enthusiast happy to hike through the woods, and even happier spending time on the water relaxing.